jrodewig/wanderahead.github.io/_posts/2025-04-04-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

   />

-This scene alone makes the stop along I-75 between Atlanta and Macon worth it, but there’s much more to discover.
+This scene alone makes the stop along I-75 between Atlanta and Macon worth it, but there's much more to discover.
 Monroe County, which just celebrated its bicentennial anniversary, has taken pains to preserve its storied past, and I uncovered glimpses of yesteryear almost everywhere on my recent visit.

 Learn how it all started at the [Monroe County Historical Society Museum and Archives](https://www.mchsga.org), housed inside an 1899 train depot.
-Forsyth was home to Georgia’s first railroad, and you can spot a second depot in town, this one dating to the 1850s, just down the street from the museum.
+Forsyth was home to Georgia's first railroad, and you can spot a second depot in town, this one dating to the 1850s, just down the street from the museum.

 <img